Q: Why can´t I have the big O?

 4. You are too stressed out, not connected to yourself, nor your partner to enjoy.
 Maybe worrying about unintended pregnancy or STDs.
 Whether he is faithful etc. This all makes it really hard to let go and enjoy.
 So please pay attention to contraception and protection.

 5. Time pressure!
 You may fear that your children can wake up anytime, and you are putting pressure on yourself.
 This is the best way to create a vicious cycle.

 Let go of the goals.
 Stop trying and just enjoy the sensations instead, and you will reach the peak when you least expect it.
-According to surveys, it takes on average about 10-20 minutes of stimulation for a woman to let go of a partner.
+According to surveys, it takes on average about 10-20 minutes of stimulation for a woman to orgasm with a partner.